usnistgov/FIPS201/_Appendix/glossary.md

 Application
 : A hardware/software system implemented to satisfy a particular set of requirements.
-In this context, an application incorporates a system used to satisfy a subset of requirements related to the verification or identification of an end user’s identity so that the end user’s identifier can be used to facilitate the end user’s interaction with the system.
+In this context, an application incorporates a system used to satisfy a subset of requirements related to the verification or identification of an end user's identity so that the end user's identifier can be used to facilitate the end user's interaction with the system.

 Architecture
 : A highly structured specification of an acceptable approach within a framework for